-Dual-purpose front barriers must be wiped clean before placing them in the "Slide-in" position.
-In addition, do not leave dual-purpose front barriers in the "Slide-in" position for more than one week.
-These barriers are intended for temporary use only to isolate the blades of the Mini-Rupter Switch from the main contacts while work is being performed.
-If the barriers are left in the "Slide-in" position for extended periods of time, there is the possibility of corona discharge to the barriers.
-Prolonged exposure to corona discharge may damage the barriers and result in a flashover and injury.
+Do not leave dual-purpose front barriers in the Slide In position for more than one week.
+These barriers are intended for temporary use to isolate the fuse from the contacts of the Uni-Rupter Interrupter while work is being performed.
+If the barriers are left in the Slide In position for an extended period of time, there is the possibility of corona discharge to the barriers.

+Prolonged exposure to corona discharge can damage the barriers and result in a flashover, injury, and equipment damage.